 5. BECOME AN AUTHORIZED USER ON ANOTHER ACCOUNT

-That said, make sure that whoever is adding you does in fact have great credit.
-If they also have less than perfect credit, it could actually do more harm than good.
+That said, make sure that whoever is adding you does have great credit.
+If they also have less than perfect credit, it could do more harm than good.